ARabbitCoder/wink-build.github.io/index.md

 Wink is a quick build plugin for AndroidStudio，all build process is implment by java and gradle.

 ### How to use

-You can use wink by install Wink plugin from AndroidStudio.

-1. Open File->Preference->Plugins
+#### Install by download plugin
+1. Download the Plugin from the [Wink.zip](https://s.momocdn.com/s1/u/dcehhhadi/Wink-0.0.2.zip)
-2. Search Wink
+2. Open AndroidStudio
-3. install Plugin
-4. Apply
+3. Drag Wink.zip to AndroidStudio
-5. restart AndroidStudio
+4. Restart AndroidStudio